MadelineRCummings/MadelineRCummings/README.md

 - 👋 Hi, I’m @MadelineRCummings
 - Welcome to my page!
--  I’m currently learning Maths and Statistics at Queen Mary University of London.
+-  I’m currently studying Maths and Statistics at Queen Mary University of London.
--
--

 <!---
 MadelineRCummings/MadelineRCummings is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.